kevinlanning/DataSciLibArts/20-machinelearning.md

 library(tidyverse)
 # library(ggplot2)
 library(Ecdat) # for Swiss data
-library(rpart) # for decision trees
 # library (class) # for knn
 # library(caret) # confusion matrix
 # library(magrittr) # allows bidirectional pipe for updating file easily %<>%
 ```

-# Machine learning: some distinctions and ideas
+# Machine learning: some distinctions and ideas [DRAFT]

-In the last few chapters, we have considered linear and logistic regression and k-nearest neighbor analysis as tools for prediction and classification.
-We've shown how to split the data into training, test and (possibly) validation samples, then how to assess the robustness or accuracy on these new datasets.
-We've also considered measures such as R-squared, overall accuracy, and area under the ROC as measures of the validity of our models.
+In the last few chapters, we have considered regression and k-nearest neighbor analysis as tools for prediction and classification.
+Here, we extend this treatment to understand some key ideas in the study of *machine learning*.

-These ideas and techniques form a starting point for the study of *machine learning*.
 My approach is drawn largely from [@james2013introduction], which is available freely on the web and includes links to additional materials for those who would like to study this further.

 ## supervised versus unsupervised problems

-One problem that we haven't yet considered is the distinction between supervised and unsupervised problems, arguably the most fundamental distinction in machine learning.
+The distinction between supervised and unsupervised problems is the most fundamental distinction in machine learning.

 In both the Swiss and the Fair problems, we had a known outcome (fertility, infidelity) which we were trying to predict from a set of independent variables.
 In these problems, we have an a priori split of the variables into two sets (outcomes and predictors).
 These are considered **supervised** problems.